-Kings bounce back from 25-point loss to beat Cavs 117-104
+Fox, Hield lead Kings to 117-104 win over Cavaliers

 SACRAMENTO, Calif.
+(AP) — Sacramento’s Buddy Hield shook off a poor shooting start from 3-point range and inched closer to an NBA record.

-(AP) — De’Aaron Fox had 16 points and 10 assists, Buddy Hield scored 23 points and the Sacramento Kings beat the Cleveland Cavaliers 117-104 Thursday night.
+Hield made five 3-pointers and scored 23 points, De’Aaron Fox had 16 points and 10 assists and the Kings beat the Cleveland Cavaliers 117-104 Thursday night.

+“That’s a good win for us,” Sacramento coach Dave Joerger said.
+“The difference was our defensive activity at times was really good.
+We got deflections.
+We got steals.
+We forced them into turnovers.”

+Definite positives for a young Kings team that was eliminated from playoff contention last week.

 Marvin Bagley III scored seven of his 15 points in the fourth quarter, and Bogdan Bogdanovic added 15 points and eight rebounds for Sacramento.